Misaka13514/Esonhugh.github.io/_posts/2020-09-20-DC1-walkthrough-learnning-notes.md

 [+] Elapsed time: 00:00:27
 ```

+## droopescan

-after watching the google,and search the drupal cms scanner.
+after watching the google,i found my fault and search for the drupal-oriented cms scanner.

-THE DROOPESCANNNNNNNNNNNNERRRRRRRRRR.
+THE DROOPESCANERRRRRRRRRR.

 i scan the website again..
 ```